 5.6 Installations.
 Any installations of Electric Metering Equipment and Gas Metering Equipment required pursuant to this Agreement shall be scheduled by Seller, with reasonable advance Notice of such installation to Buyer.
 Any installations of check meters by Buyer shall be scheduled by Buyer, with reasonable advance Notice of such installation to Seller.

 5.7 Calibration.
 Seller, at its sole cost and expense, shall inspect and calibrate, or cause to be inspected and calibrated, all Electric Metering Equipment and Gas Metering Equipment periodically, but not less frequently than annually.
-When any test of any Electric Metering Equipment shows a measurement error of more than one-quarter of one percent (1/4%) or any Gas Metering Equipment a measurement error of more than two percent (2%), correction shall be made first, for the period during which the measurement instruments were in error, by using the registration of Buyer’s check meter, if installed and registering accurately, second, if no check meter is installed and registering accurately, or if the period cannot be ascertained, correction shall be made for one-half (1/2) of the period elapsed since the last date of test, and third, the measuring instrument shall be adjusted immediately to measure accurately.
+When any test of any Electric Metering Equipment shows a measurement error of more than one-quarter of one percent (1/4%) or any Gas Metering Equipment shows a measurement error of more than two percent (2%), correction shall be made first, for the period during which the measurement instruments were in error, by using the registration of Buyer’s check meter, if installed and registering accurately, second, if no check meter is installed and registering accurately, or if the period cannot be ascertained, correction shall be made for one-half (1/2) of the period elapsed since the last date of test, and third, the measuring instrument shall be adjusted immediately to measure accurately.

 5.8 Records.
-The Parties shall, for five (5) years or such longer period as may be required by any Governmental Authority or applicable ISO, each keep and maintain accurate and detailed records relating to the Hourly deliveries of Gas and the Electricity.
+The Parties shall, for five (5) years or such longer period as may be required by any Governmental Authority or applicable ISO or RTO, each keep and maintain accurate and detailed records relating to the Hourly deliveries of Gas and the Electricity.
 Such records shall be made available for inspection by the other Party during normal business hours upon reasonable Notice.
 If either Party (the “Notifying Party”) shall propose to discard any records theretofore required to be retained by this Section 5.8, it shall give notice to the other Party thereof and the other Party may within thirty (30) days elect to take possession of such records.
 If the Party receiving a notice pursuant to this Section 5.8 does not respond with thirty (30) days, the Notifying Party may discard such records without any further obligation hereunder.

 5.9 Automatic Regulation.
-Subject to being within normal original equipment manufacturer ramp rates for the equipment installed at EDP, Seller agrees that (a) Seller shall at Buyer’s direction install (at Buyer’s sole expense) and thereafter operate each EDP with automatic generating control equipment to enable dynamic scheduling and (b) such automatic generating control equipment shall be capable of being controlled by Buyer from a location chosen by Buyer.
+Subject to being within normal original equipment manufacturer ramp rates for the equipment installed at each EDP, Seller agrees that (a) Seller shall at Buyer’s direction install (at Buyer’s sole expense) and thereafter operate each EDP with automatic generating control equipment to enable dynamic scheduling and (b) such automatic generating control equipment shall be capable of being controlled by Buyer from a location chosen by Buyer.

 ARTICLE 6